Inspection Day: The Kitchen

 The original rear extension was a drafty laundry room, with a floor that suddenly dropped at a 15 degree angle.
 It was so riddled with termites that the owner had braced the shed with 2x4s, which were themselves chewed to pulp.
 It was neither insulated nor heated.
 There was evidence of old pipe breaks.
 The large, ugly attachment at the upper right corner is a kitchen vent, the soffet made from sheetrock.
 There was a mini-rain forest growing in there.
 I’m still killing centipedes that once called it home.

 There was a bit of time between these two shots.
 In the interim, new thermopane windows were installed along with a whole-house security system.
 You can see one of the sirens mounted under the soffet.
 The steel deck was extended three feet so it would be flush with the new extension.
-The location of the air conditioner was a bit of a disappointment.
+The location of the air conditioner was a disappointment.
 I would have liked it over the window but there wasn’t enough height available because of the upstairs window unless I went with a flat roof.

 The walls and ceiling were insulated and the sheetrock hung.
-Purists will be skeptical of all the small pieces of drywall I used over the window but I under-ordered for this stage.
-I only owned motorcycles and I didn’t feel like paying a lumberyard $50 to deliver an eight-buck sheet of Type X. I’m pretty good with a taping knife though.
+Purists will be critical of all the small pieces of drywall I used over the window but I under-ordered for this stage.
+I only owned motorcycles and I didn’t feel like paying a lumberyard $50 minimum to deliver an eight-buck sheet of Type X. I’m pretty good with a taping knife though.

 As a solution to a dark kitchen lacking in countertop space, I decided to blow out the wall between it and the dining room.
 I wasn’t sure at this stage exactly what I wanted to put in that hole, just that I wanted a hole there.